 Let’s take a look at when to use it:

-- completed action that influences the present:
+- actions that are completed but influence the present:

 When something that started in the past is still relevant in the present, we use the Present Perfect.
 Watch out for signal words that describe an ongoing time, e.g. (n)ever, up to now, or for ages.

-- action that has just been completed:
+- actions that have just been completed:

 Has an action just been finished, use the Present Perfect.
 Signal words to watch out for: just, a few seconds ago, not long ago, …